JaneliaSciComp/SongExplorer/README.md

 Once you have a few tens of examples for each word, it's time to train a classifier and make some predictions.
-First, confirm that the annotations you just made were saved into an "-annotated.csv" file in the "groundtruth/" folder.
+First, confirm that the annotations you just made were saved into an "-annotated.csv" file in the "groundtruth-data/round1" folder.

     $ tree groundtruth-data
     groundtruth-data
     └── round1
-        ├── PS_20130625111709_ch3-annotated-<timestamp>.csv
+        ├── PS_20130625111709_ch3.wav-annotated-<timestamp>.csv
-        ├── PS_20130625111709_ch3-detected.csv
+        ├── PS_20130625111709_ch3.wav-detected.csv
-        ├── PS_20130625111709_ch3-detect.log
+        ├── PS_20130625111709_ch3.wav-detect.log
         └── PS_20130625111709_ch3.wav

-    $ tail -5 groundtruth-data/round1/PS_20130625111709_ch3-annotated-<timestamp>.csv
+    $ tail -5 groundtruth-data/round1/PS_20130625111709_ch3.wav-annotated-<timestamp>.csv
     PS_20130625111709_ch3.wav,470151,470719,annotated,mel-sine
     PS_20130625111709_ch3.wav,471673,471673,annotated,mel-pulse
     PS_20130625111709_ch3.wav,471752,471752,annotated,mel-pulse
     PS_20130625111709_ch3.wav,471839,471839,annotated,mel-pulse
     PS_20130625111709_ch3.wav,492342,498579,annotated,ambient

-Click on the `Make Predictions` button to disable the irrelevant actions and fields, and then the `Train` button.
-Using the `File Browser`, set `Logs Folder` to a directory in which to put the trained model (e.g.
+Click on the `Make Predictions` button and then the `Train` button.
+All of the parameters below that are *not* used in this step will be greyed out and disabled.
+If all of the required parameters are filled in, the `DoIt!` button in the upper right will in addition be enabled and turn red.

-"trained-classifier1") and `Ground Truth` to the folder one level up in the file hierarchy from the WAV and CSV files (i.e. "groundtruth-data" in this case).
+Using the `file browser`, set `Logs Folder` to a directory in which to put the trained model (e.g. "trained-classifier1") and confirm that `Ground Truth` is still set to the parent of the "round1" folder containing the WAV and CSV files (i.e.  "groundtruth-data" in this case).
 One hundred steps suffices for this amount of ground truth.
 So we can accurately monitor the progress, withhold 40% of the annotations to validate on, and do so every 10 steps.
 Enter these values into the `# steps`, `validate %`, and `validate period` variables.
-Check that the `labels to use` variable is set to "mel-pulse,mel-sine,ambient,other", and `kinds to use` is "annotated" so that SongExplorer will ignore the detected annotations in the `Ground Truth` directory.
+Check that the `labels to use` variable is set to "mel-pulse,mel-sine,ambient,other", and `kinds to use` is "annotated".
 Note that the total number of annotations must exceed the size of the mini-batches, which is specified by the `mini-batch` variable.
-The rest of the fields, most of which specify the network architecture, are filled in with default values the first time you ever use SongExplorer, and any changes you make to them, along with all of the other text fields, are saved to a file named "songexplorer.state.yml" in the directory specified by "state_dir" in "configuration.py".
+The rest of the fields, most of which specify the network architecture, are filled in with default values the first time you ever use SongExplorer.
+Any changes you make to them, along with all of the other text fields, are saved to a file named "songexplorer.state.yml" in the directory specified by "state_dir" in "configuration.py".

-Now press `DoIt!`.
+Click on the red `DoIt!` button to start training a classifier.
+It will turn orange while the job is being asynchronously dispatched, and then back to grey.
+"TRAIN trained-classifier1 (<jobid>)" will appear in the status bar.
+It's font will initially be grey to indicate that it is pending, then turn black when it is running, and finally either blue if it successfully finished or red if it failed.

 Output into the log directory are "train1.log", "train_1r.log", and "train_1r/".
 The former two files contain error transcripts should any problems arise, and the latter folder contains checkpoint files prefixed with "ckpt-" which save the weights of the neural network at regular intervals.

 With small data sets the network should just take a minute or so to train.
 As your example set grows, you might want to monitor the training progress